fbpx

 Accessibility Tools

-Easter, a time of year when we see more than the usual number of colouring competitions, crafts, Easter hat parades and Easter egg hunts.
+Easter, is a time of year when we see more than the usual number of colouring competitions, crafts, Easter hat parades and Easter egg hunts.
 Teachers and Librarians create themed displays, develop activities, run competitions and make crafts with their students.

 Some schools have an Easter Hat parade, inviting children and willing teachers to parade with their hat creations.
 It can also be another opportunity to foster inclusion.
 This article offers many practical suggestions on how to achieve inclusion.

-IDEAS on Making Easter Inclusive
+Ideas on Making Easter Inclusive

 Simple adjustments can turn this childhood experience into a memorable one and teach messages of diversity and inclusion.
 Below are some ideas for use across the community and schools for students with and without disabilities.